Bill Klein (businessman)

 William G. Klein (born c.
 1948) is a retired American businessman and poker player from Laguna Hills, California.

 Poker

 Klein's family was a part owner of a manufacturing company.
 They sold the company and he retired after being diagnosed with throat cancer.
-Klein entered the 2015 $111,111 One Drop High Roller and finished 2nd receiving a $2,465,522 payout.
+Klein entered the 2015 $111,111 One Drop High Roller and finished as the runner-up receiving a $2,465,522 payout.
 Klein donated his entire payout to two charities, the Orangewood Children’s Foundation and The Shea Center for Therapeutic Riding.